-Anxiety is one of the most common mental health issues that we work with.
+Anxiety is one of the most common struggles in therapy that we work with.
 Nearly 20% of the population of the United States suffers from anxiety every year.
 That is over 59 million people per year across the country who struggle to control their thoughts or feelings of anticipation.
 Many of us keep these struggles to ourselves, and this leads us to feel isolated and that we are the only ones who feel as though everything may be a catastrophe.
 This is how we can help.

 Anxiety involves our minds seeing threats or negative outcomes in all sorts of daily events and this leads to feelings of restlessness, being “on edge”, fear or even panic.
 One example would be, if someone doesn’t laugh enough at one of our jokes, maybe it means that someone thought the joke was annoying and our friends don’t really.
 It may involve something not going according to plan and you can’t stop thinking about all the negative ways the situation could turn out.
 It can even lead us not to work towards our goals because our minds imagine all the ways it won’t work or could go wrong.

 Anxiety can lead to feeling nervous even when there is no situation to be nervous about!
 Anxiety can also manifest physically in form of quickened heartbeat, difficulty breathing or feeling as though you can’t get enough air, muscle tension, headaches and sweating.
 Our worries can seem to take control of our lives and lead to panic, irritability and problems at work, school or at home.
 Therapy services can help you get control of your worries, slow down your racing thoughts and learn how to put you brain to rest when you go to sleep.